 If you have lower back pain that radiates into your leg, you’re not alone.
 This type of pain is often caused by nerve irritation or compression and can feel sharp, burning, or like a tingling sensation.
 In this article, we’ll explain what causes back pain with leg pain and show you how to manage it safely at home.

 The most common reason for lower back pain that travels down the leg is pressure on the sciatic nerve — a condition known as sciatica.
-Other causes include:
+It is most often caused by:

 Herniated disc